 - Increased condensation can affect your comfort and your equipment.

-- Disturbance of the fauna which comes to drink.
+- Disturbance of the fauna that comes to drink.

 - Hazards: Like potential nocturnal visitors like bears in some places.